 As a key leader of Travelers’ corporate citizenship strategies, Marlene manages charitable giving and is responsible for community-related employee involvement activities.
 Marlene has developed a strategic approach for the company’s philanthropy, designed to align business interests with community needs and assets, and helping to generate academic & career success, thriving neighborhoods and culturally enriched communities.

-Under her direction, the Travelers Foundation and Travelers have launched three signature programs designed to meet community needs and align with business interests, including Travelers EDGE® (Empowering Dreams for Graduation & Employment), a nationally recognized, comprehensive, career pipeline program intended to increase the number of underrepresented individuals who complete bachelor’s degrees and are prepared for a career in the Insurance and Financial Services industry.
+Under her direction, the Travelers Foundation and Travelers have successfully implemented signature programs.
+The first to launch was Travelers EDGE® (Empowering Dreams for Graduation & Employment), a nationally recognized, comprehensive, career pipeline program intended to increase the number of historically underrepresented individuals who complete bachelor’s degrees and are prepared for a career in the insurance and financial services industry.

-Prior to her role in Community Relations, Ms. Ibsen worked as a vice president in Travelers Corporate Communications, supervising the communications staff responsible for media relations, corporate issues and business unit support.
-She has also worked in a variety of communications management roles at Travelers, including internal communications and marketing communications.
-Previously, Ms. Ibsen worked as a writer/producer and public relations consultant.
-In addition, she has experience working in communications and fundraising for nonprofit organizations.
+Prior to her role in community relations, Marlene served in a variety of public relations and communications management roles at Travelers.
+Before joining Travelers, Marlene worked as a writer/producer and public relations consultant and has experience working in communications and fundraising for nonprofit organizations.

 A first-generation college graduate, she holds a Bachelor of Science degree in radio-TV-film from Texas Christian University and a Master of Science degree in communications management from Syracuse University.

 In addition to her commitment to College Possible, Marlene serves on the boards of directors of Hartford Promise and the Hartford Foundation for Public Giving in Connecticut.
 She is also a member of the Boston College Center for Corporate Citizenship’s Executive Forum and serves on the KABOOM!
 Leadership Council.